Cryostat 4.0.0

 Use the search bar to find the Red Hat build of Cryostat catalog item.

 Click “Install” and wait for the installation to complete.
-In this example we will proceed with All Namespaces.

 Continue to Setup.